agile-learning-institute/mongodb_configurator_spa/PUNCH-LIST.md

-# Cypress Improvements
+# Cypress Improvements - Comprehensive Testing Plan

 Instructions for cursor: We have just completed implementing our foundational Cypress E2E tests, and now I want to move on to more complete testing.
 You should review existing e2e tests for context.
-I'd like to take a test driven approach, I already know of a number of defects that we're going to find, and we will fix those defects as we come across them.
-As we are creating tests, if there is not an easy to use data-test property we can add them to the code.
-I've Listed a few purely stylistic items, these are changes I want to make to the code that we don't necessarily have to address in testing.
-Please consider my use of assert and it statements to be just very rough ideas of how to structure the testing, and probably not very good ideas at that.
-We have some updates that are not triggering API calls to persist state, so tests that enter values should re-load the page and confirm state was preserved.
+I already know of a number of defects that we're going to find, and we will fix those defects as we come across them.
+As we are creating tests, if there is not an easy to use data-test attribute we can use to target automation, we can add them to the code to make the page more testable.
+I've listed a few purely stylistic items, these are changes I want to make to the code that we don't necessarily have to address in testing.
+Please consider my use of "assert" and "it" to be just very rough ideas of how to structure the testing, and probably not very good ideas at that.
+We have some updates that are not triggering API calls to persist state with the back end, so tests that enter values should re-load the page and confirm state was preserved.
 I'd like you to create a plan that includes the items identified below.

 Your plan should:
 - Be organized into phases with phase gates that require my approval
 - Before a phase starts, you should ask questions to clarify any ambiguous requirements in the phase and update the PUNCH-LIST accordingly.
 - Phases should be broken down to steps that you can complete without review or approval
 - As you complete a step you should update the PUNCH-LIST, commit changes, and push those changes up to GitHub.
 - When a phase is complete you will ask me to review the work before proceeding.
 - After phase gate approval you should commit and push any remaining changes, and summarize chat history before moving to the next phase.

+## Phase 1: Icon Updates and Basic Navigation Testing ✅
+**Goal**: Update version navigator icons and test basic navigation functionality **Status**: COMPLETED

+**Steps**:
+- [x] Update version navigator icons from `mdi-chevron-left/right` to `mdiSkipPrevious/mdiSkipNext` in ConfigurationDetailPage
+- [x] Update version navigator icons from `mdi-chevron-left/right` to `mdiSkipPrevious/mdiSkipNext` in EnumeratorDetailPage
+- [x] Update Event Viewer show/hide icons to `mdiEye/mdiEyeOff` and reposition horizontally as 2nd item from left edge
+- [x] Add necessary `data-test` attributes for reliable testing
+- [x] Test basic version navigation functionality (previous/next/new version buttons)
+- [x] Verify icon changes render correctly
+- [x] Update PUNCH-LIST.md with completion status
+- [x] Commit and push changes

+**Phase Gate**: Your approval required before proceeding to Phase 2

+## Phase 2: Configuration Detail Page Comprehensive Testing
+**Goal**: Complete testing of all configuration management features **Status**: Pending Phase 1 approval

+**Steps**:
+- [ ] Test new version creation dialog and patch logic (+1 down, then up)
+- [ ] Test enumerators +1 creates new enumerators if needed
+- [ ] Test Step 2 index management (add new name, add from existing indexes)
+- [ ] Test migration management (add new, add existing, verify links)
+- [ ] Test dictionary and enumerator linking (verify correct files)
+- [ ] Test Step 5 index management (add/edit/remove)
+- [ ] Test test data linking
+- [ ] Add necessary `data-test` attributes for reliable testing
+- [ ] Update PUNCH-LIST.md with completion status
+- [ ] Commit and push changes

+**Phase Gate**: Your approval required before proceeding to Phase 3

+## Phase 3: Enumerator Detail Page Testing Updates
+**Goal**: Update enumerator tests to match new simplified flow **Status**: Pending Phase 2 approval

+**Steps**:
+- [ ] Remove secondary unlock confirmation tests
+- [ ] Remove secondary delete confirmation tests
+- [ ] Test new version creation from unlock warning dialog
+- [ ] Test version locking/unlocking rules (only newest version can be unlocked)
+- [ ] Test version deletion rules (only unlocked versions can be deleted)
+- [ ] Test version copying and locking (newest version copied and locked)
+- [ ] Add necessary `data-test` attributes for reliable testing
+- [ ] Update PUNCH-LIST.md with completion status
+- [ ] Commit and push changes

+**Phase Gate**: Your approval required before proceeding to Phase 4

+## Phase 4: Types Detail Page Testing
+**Goal**: Comprehensive testing of type property editing system **Status**: Pending Phase 3 approval

+**Steps**:
+- [ ] Test root property type changes and editor switching (simple, complex, object, array)
+- [ ] Test object property editor functionality (add/edit/drag/remove properties)
+- [ ] Test array property editor with item type picker (object, array, custom only)
+- [ ] Test array of object/array property editors
+- [ ] Test property type restrictions for different contexts
+- [ ] Test custom type integration
+- [ ] Update page title to include "Type" before filename
+- [ ] Update root property editor to use standard Card layout
+- [ ] Update non-root property editors to match Enumerators page styling
+- [ ] Add necessary `data-test` attributes for reliable testing
+- [ ] Update PUNCH-LIST.md with completion status
+- [ ] Commit and push changes

+**Phase Gate**: Your approval required before proceeding to Phase 5

+## Phase 5: Dictionary Detail Page Testing
+**Goal**: Test dictionary-specific property editing with type restrictions **Status**: Pending Phase 4 approval

+**Steps**:
+- [ ] Test dictionary property type restrictions (root: object/array only, non-root: object, array, constant, enum, enum_array, one_of, ref, custom)
+- [ ] Test object and array property editors in dictionary context
+- [ ] Test constant property editor (editable value input)
+- [ ] Test enum and enum_array property editors (enumerators picker)
+- [ ] Test ref property editor (dictionary picker)
+- [ ] Test one_of property editor (property list like object)
+- [ ] Test array of different property types (one_of, ref, custom)
+- [ ] Update page title to include "Dictionary" before filename
+- [ ] Update root property editor to use standard Card layout
+- [ ] Add necessary `data-test` attributes for reliable testing
+- [ ] Update PUNCH-LIST.md with completion status
+- [ ] Commit and push changes

+**Phase Gate**: Your approval required before proceeding to Phase 6

+## Phase 6: User Journey Testing
+**Goal**: End-to-end testing of complete user workflows **Status**: Pending Phase 5 approval

+**Steps**:
+- [ ] Replicate sample collection journey
+- [ ] Test configuration version evolution (initial → full_name replacement)
+- [ ] Test schema migration scenarios
+- [ ] Test data loading and skipping logic
+- [ ] Verify complete workflow integrity
+- [ ] Add necessary `data-test` attributes for reliable testing
+- [ ] Update PUNCH-LIST.md with completion status
+- [ ] Commit and push changes

+**Phase Gate**: Final approval and project completion

+---

+## Implementation Notes

+### Icon Updates
+- **Version Navigation**: Update ConfigurationDetailPage and EnumeratorDetailPage to use `mdiSkipPrevious/mdiSkipNext`
+- **Event Viewer**: Move show/hide icon to be 2nd item from left edge (horizontal positioning)
+- **Future Enhancement**: Test Data and Dictionaries will need version navigation implemented later

+### Data-Test Attributes
+- Add `data-test` attributes to all interactive elements for reliable testing
+- Use consistent naming conventions (e.g., `data-test="add-property-btn"`, `data-test="type-picker"`)
+- Focus on elements that need to be targeted in automated tests

+### API and Dev Server Management
+- Request API/dev server reset when code changes require relaunch
+- Request backend reset when configurations need to be reset to clean state
+- Work with current running instances when possible

+### Testing Approach
+- Each test should create its own data and clean up after itself
+- Tests that enter values should reload the page and confirm state was preserved
+- Use existing test patterns from current 22 passing tests as foundation
+- Focus on real user workflows and interactions

+---

+## Original Requirements (For Reference)

 # Configurations Detail Page
     - [ ] Use [mdiSkipPrevious] and [mdiSkipNext] for version navigator